blockplace1232/TF2_HeavyPVE/README.md

 |Weapons|A list of weapons that bots will use, defined as a list of items per slot.
 Upon spawn, bots will pick a random one for each slot|
 |Cosmetics|A list of cosmetics equipped on the bots|

+## Installation Guide
+## WARNING: COPY EVERYTHING FROM THE DEPENDECIES PAGES EXCEPT FOR README.MD
+1. Install Sourcemod and Metamod.
+2. Copy dependencies into their respetive directories `tf/addons/sourcemod`
+3. Grab the files from this plugin and copy them too their directories (same as above)
+4. Go into `tf/addons/sourcemod/scripting` and run the compile script then copy any compiled .smx's too `sourcemod/plugins`

 ## Update History

+### 1.0.0
+- Changed Config with Heavies in mind.

 ### 0.8.6
 - Spy cap blocking feature doesn't apply in Payload mode.